legoya/DiscordRacingBot/README.md

 ```
 .
 ├── src
-│   ├── controller          # Applies logic in incoming requests
+│   ├── controller          # Applies logic in incoming requests.
-│   ├── data                # Collect and process raw data from APIs
+│   ├── data                # Collect, cache and process raw data from APIs.
-│   ├── helpers             # Utilities
+│   ├── helpers             # Utilities.
-│   ├── model               # Representation of data used for queries
+│   ├── model               # Representation of data used for queries.
-│   └── view                # Formatting and display lo
+│   ├── view                # Formatting and display logic.
+│   └── router.js           # Maps supported commands to controllers.
-├── config.js               # Paramaters for defining behaviour and logic
+├── config.js               # Paramaters for defining behaviour and logic.
-├── index.js                # Root of the program
+├── index.js                # Root of the program.
-├── start-up.sh             # Script to update and start bot (use this to run the bot)
+├── start-up.sh             # Script to update and start bot (use this to run the bot).
+├── update.sh               # Run periodically to refresh data.
-├── token.txt               # Store token provided by discord
+├── token.txt               # Store token provided by discord.
-└── ...                     # Some other files and folders will exist as this level
+└── ...                     # Some other files and folders will exist as this level.
 ```

 ## Using the Bot